 Know your numbers

-As we’ve mentioned before, the average person checks their phone 150 times every day.
+Again, the average person checks their phone 150 times every day.
 From my own experience, it’s quite an optimistic estimate.
 If you doubt my opinion, how about a bet?

 Set up your essential home screen